How Doctors Assess Medical Certificate Requests

 Telehealth assessments for certificates

-Telehealth can be appropriate for issuing medical certificates when the doctor can obtain enough information to make a safe decision and when the situation does not require a hands-on exam.
-Telehealth is often suitable for straightforward acute illness, follow-ups, stable chronic issues, mental health-related functional impairment, and situations where travel would be unreasonable due to symptoms.
+Telehealth can be appropriate for medical certificate requests when the doctor can obtain enough information to make a safe decision and when the situation does not require a hands-on physical examination.

-Telehealth may be less suitable when symptoms are severe, complex, rapidly worsening, or when physical examination is essential to determine severity or risk.
-In those scenarios, a reputable telehealth service will escalate you to in-person care rather than trying to “force” a remote certificate.
+Telehealth may be suitable for some straightforward non-emergency concerns and short-term functional impairment.
+It may be less suitable when symptoms are severe, complex, rapidly worsening, or when physical examination is essential to determine severity or risk.

 If you want to understand telehealth flow, read How Online Doctor Consultations Work and for suitability, read When Telehealth Is Not Appropriate.